rishii2208/emphatic_AI/README.md

 # Empathetic Code Reviewer

-Note: I have deliberately pushed .env file, so that judges dont have to waste time in generating .env file and API key.
-I will delete API keys over evaluation gets completed.Also, the keys are from free account just for evaluation purpose.
+Note: I have deliberately pushed .env file, so that evaluators dont have to waste time in generating .env file and API key.
+I will delete API keys once evaluation gets completed.Also, the keys are from free account just for evaluation purpose.
+SO PLEASE DON'T JUDGE ME.

 ## Overview